d0ku/Sword_Word/README.md

 - CLEAN AND RETHINK SOME PIECES OF CODE

-- Add Windows compability (Getch module timeout)
+- Add Windows compability (Getch module timeout)  Getch timeout functionality provided in Alpha 1.0.3

 LICENSE: